 How to Choose a Divorce Lawyer

-1. Decide what divorce process you want to use.
+1. Decide what divorce process you want to use FIRST.

-You have to decide whether you want to use mediation, litigation, collaborative divorce, or some other divorce process.
+That means that you have to decide whether you want to use mediation, litigation, Collaborative Divorce, or some other divorce process FIRST.
 Then you can start looking for a divorce lawyer who is experienced in using that divorce process.

 2. Decide what kind of legal service that you need.